obervinov/package-management/README.md

 ## <img src="https://github.com/obervinov/content/blob/main/ico/1945958.png" width="25" title="about"> About this project
 **p.s.
 This is one of my first python projects, created back in 2020.
 Please do not judge strictly.**<br></br>
 This project was created as an auxiliary tool for the support team.
-Its purpose is to display a table with the current version of installed packages, as well as display the newest versions available in yum repositories.<br></br>
+Its purpose is to display a table with the current version of installed packages, as well as display the newest versions available in yum repositories.

 Main functions:
  - Adding new elements to track the current version of the package and the latest one available in yum (one by one or a list).
  - Adding your repositories for tracking in yum.